 Ten Second Review of the Mercedes-AMG GLC 63 4MATIC+

 The SUV segment is a profitable niche for car makers - and the high performance end of it even more so.
-Here's the model that claims to rule the mid-sized part of that segment, the thunderous V8-powered Mercedes-AMG GLC 63.
+Here's a revised version of the model that claims to rule the mid-sized part of that segment, the thunderous V8-powered Mercedes-AMG GLC 63.